immixvocalensemble/immixvocalensemble.github.io/_posts/2019-08-14-Android-tablets-classical-musician.md

 My experience shows that you'd do well to thoroughly test your tablet before using it in public during rehearsals.
 The moment you fail finding the right button fast enough you will quickly hear such encouraging words as, "See, paper is still easier" or "Could you print out your music for the next rehearsal?
 This is clearly not working out."
 As with all new technology, the tablet is set a pretty high bar.

 In a next post I will list some essential Android apps for the classical musician.
 (Spoiler: [Mobilesheets](https://play.google.com/store/apps/details?id=com.zubersoft.mobilesheetspro) is in my opinion the best sheet music app for Android.)
-I will also talk about the solution I found for putting the tablet in a music binder to be less conspicuous in group settings and my compensation for having a tablet without _palm rejection_.
+I will also talk about the solution I found for putting the tablet in a music binder to be less conspicuous in group settings and my compensation for having a tablet without palm rejection.

 <section class="mw5 mw7-ns center bg-lightest-blue pa3 ph5-ns navy">
 <figure class="fr-ns br3 ma1 mt0">